Biz-mark/Quicksilver/UPGRADE.md

 ## Upgrading To 3.0

 1. Cache folder changed from `/storage/page-cache` to `/storage/quicksilver/cache`
-2. Webseriver configuration (.htaccess or nginx) is optional now, and can be removed.
+2. Webserver configuration (.htaccess or nginx) is optional now, and can be removed.
 Quicksilver has more features without webserver configuration.